cafaray/events-service/README.md

 - 401: Unauthorized (invalid token)
 - 404: Not Found
 - 500: Internal Server Error
-### Technologies Used

-- **Quarkus**: Main framework
-- **Kotlin**: Programming language
-- **Firebase/Firestore**: Document database for venue data
-- **PostGIS**: Spatial database extension for geographical queries
-- **Hibernate Spatial**: JPA implementation for spatial data

-### About postgis

-PostGIS is an open source spatial database that extends the PostgreSQL database to support spatial data types and operations.
-It provides a set of functions and operators for working with spatial data, such as points, lines, and polygons.
-PostGIS is used in this project to store and query the locations of venues.

-The PostGIS database is hosted on a public cluster to be accessed directly by the services.
-The approach that we are using to deploy the database is to use a Percona Cluster.
-For more information in how to setup a Percona Cluster, please refer to the [our percona cluster documentation](./spatialDatabase.md).

-### About hibernate spatial

-Hibernate Spatial is a JPA implementation for spatial data.
-It provides a set of annotations and interfaces for working with spatial data, such as points, lines, and polygons.
-Hibernate Spatial is used in this project to store and query the locations of venues.

 ## Running the application in dev mode